Hill End Historic Site

 - Powered sites are marked and are suitable for caravans, camper trailers, campervans and tents.
 They're about 10m wide and 10m long.

 - Unpowered sites are unmarked and are suitable for tents and trailers only.
+You must have a booking for an unpowered site to camp on these sites.

 - Powered sites have a fire ring and water tap.
 You must have a booking for a powered site to camp in this area.